Content Can’t Cure Cancer

 - Want to cure cancer?
 Create great content!

 No. Content can’t cure cancer.
 It might appear strange that I tend to be wary of the content marketing hype as of late.
 After all I have been preaching flagship content for years.
+I even work as a content marketer now for a global company!

 I just think that lying to you will hurt me more in the long run than just making you a bit more cautious about your content expectations.